Which Tiles Are Suitable For Outdoors?

-The vast majority of tiles fall into one of these two categories.
-It is useful to know one of the major differences between these types of tiles, and that is their water absorption characteristics.
+The vast majority of floor tiles fall into one of these two categories.
+It is useful to be familiar with the crucial difference between these types of tiles, and that is their water absorption characteristics.

-The clay of a porcelain tile has a far lower water absorption rate than a standard red body tile, at less than 0.5%.
-Consequently, in freezing weather, there is a much lower chance of the tile cracking under the pressure of expanding moisture content.
+The clay of a porcelain tile has a far lower water absorption rate than a standard red body tile, by definition less than 0.5%.
+Consequently, in freezing weather, there is a much lower chance of the porcelain tile cracking under the pressure of expanding moisture content.

-It is important in this context, because although glaze on the surface of a tile is impermeable, any moisture that finds its way into the body of the tile comes either from underneath, or through flaws in the grouting.
+It is important in this context, because although glaze on the surface of any tile should be impermeable, any moisture that finds its way into the body of the tile comes either from underneath, or through flaws in the grouting.
 This is far more likely to happen outside than indoors.

 Conversely, some red body tiles, especially wall tiles, are capable of absorbing up to 20% of their own weight in water.
 These tiles are not as likely to survive constant exposure to sub-zero temperatures for long.

 Therefore, in northern Europe, only porcelain tiles should be used in areas exposed to the elements.
 This is true whether the tiles are being installed on the ground, or on a wall.

 Furthermore, porcelain tiles are significantly stronger than their red body counterparts.
 They are fired for longer, at a greater temperature, and with a different, higher standard, of clay.
 As it is often the case that tiles installed outside are subject to greater pressure, such as that from parked cars, it makes sense that only the toughest ones are used.